NishchithRao-hub/BookAgain/README.md

 # Overview

-A complete library management system setup using PHP to review various books present in a library with complete book details and the option to checkout and purchase/reserve the booking.
+A complete library management system setup using PHP, CSS, Hack and Javascript to review various books present in a library with complete book details and the option to checkout and purchase/reserve the booking.

 ## Project setup